Azure/azure-sdk-for-c/sdk/iot/README.md

 ### Properties

-Included in the IoT SDK are helper functions to form and manage properties for IoT Hub services.
+Included in the Azure IoT Embedded C SDK are helper functions to form and manage properties for IoT Hub services.
 Implementation starts by using the `az_iot_hub_client_properties_init()` API.
 The user is free to intitialize using an empty, but appropriately sized, span to later append properties or an already populated span containing a properly formated property buffer.
 "Properly formatted" properties follow the form `{key}={value}&{key}={value}`.

 Below is an example use case of appending properties.